mindspore-ai/docs/docs/programming_guide/source_en/probability.md

 `TransformedDistribution`, inherited from `Distribution`, is a base class for mathematical distribution that can be obtained by mapping f(x) changes.
 The APIs are as follows:

-1. Class feature functions
+1. Properties

-    - `bijector`: a non-parametric function that returns the distribution transformation method.
+    - `bijector`: returns the distribution transformation method.
-    - `distribution`: a non-parametric function that returns the original distribution.
+    - `distribution`: returns the original distribution.
-    - `is_linear_transformation`: a non-parametric function that returns the linear transformation flag.
+    - `is_linear_transformation`: returns the linear transformation flag.

 2. API functions (The parameters of the following APIs are the same as those of the corresponding APIs of `distribution` in the constructor function.)